landlab/landlab/docs/source/index.rst

 Landlab 2.0
 -----------

-In late December 2019 Landlab switched to version 2.0-beta.
-Landlab will be in 2.0-beta until the Landlab 2.0 publication is finalized.
+In late April 2020 Landlab reached version 2.0.
 Landlab dropped support of Python 2.7 with this transition.

 Supported Python Versions
 -------------------------